corpandrew/TEL/README.md

 16. tel button to bring to the tel page // Done - Corp
 17. searching then hitting back, OnBackPressed() Fix //Done - Corp
 18. Searching on Text changed // Done - Corp
+19. Spacing in SolutionActivity //Done - Jared and Corp